bast/MRI-extract-surfaces/README.md

 ```

 The above example reads `T1_ernie.nii.gz` and creates a directory `ernie_data`.
-On my computer the process takes ca. 1 hour.
+On my computer the process takes 30-60 minutes.

 The input-file does not have to be gzipped, you can also use a plain NIfTI file:
 ```bash